‘Swing Time’, Part One, Chapter 2

 ROGER

-Yes.
-And they soon went out.
-During one of the numbers.
+They went out during one of the numbers.
 Strange how they went.
-Nobody noticed, you see.
+Nobody noticed them go, you see.

 DOCTOR